Objectives of the Market Research

 Step 4: Reporting

-The market research report was compiled into a PowerPoint document and was delivered in a
+The market research report was compiled into a PowerPoint document and was delivered as a PDF.

 - Factor(s) most important when choosing products

 - Appeal of communication concepts

 - Interest in online content on the website

 - Categorization questions

 Drive Research is a manufacturing market research company in Upstate New York.

 We work with manufacturing companies and industrial companies across the country to assist with their market research and Voice of Customer (VoC) needs.